mikrostew/advent-of-code/2022/descriptions/day9.md

 The ropes are moving too quickly to grab; you only have a few seconds to choose how to arch your body to avoid being hit.
 Fortunately, your simulation can be extended to support longer ropes.

-Rather than two knots, you now must simulate a rope consisting of ten knots.
+Rather than two knots, you now must simulate a rope consisting of **ten** knots.
 One knot is still the head of the rope and moves according to the series of motions.
 Each knot further down the rope follows the knot in front of it using the same rules as before.

-Using the same series of motions as the above example, but with the knots marked H, 1, 2, ..., 9, the motions now occur as follows:
+Using the same series of motions as the above example, but with the knots marked `H`, `1`, `2`, ..., `9`, the motions now occur as follows:

 ```
 == Initial State ==